j-paulino/j-paulino.github.io/_posts/2016-05-30-hello-console.markdown

 console.log("Hello", "console", "!");
 {% endhighlight %}

-The console.log method takes any number of arguments and essentially prints to the console the string representations of each of argument appended together in ordered list separated by a space.
+The `log` method takes any number of arguments and essentially prints to the console the string representations of each of argument appended together in ordered list separated by a space.

 {% highlight javascript %}